-The average development cost to build a storage facility ranges from $25 to $70 per square foot.
-A single-story storage facility costs $25 to $40 per square foot.
-The cost increases to $42 – $70 per sq. ft. for a multistory storage facility.
-These values don’t include cost estimates for the land and improvement expenses.
+The average development cost to build a storage facility ranges from $50 to $100 per square foot.
+A single-story storage facility costs $50 to $70 per square foot.
+The cost increases to $85 – $110 per sq. ft. for a multistory storage facility.
+These values don’t include cost estimates for the land and site improvement expenses.

 Steel storage facilities are low-maintenance, easy to expand, consume less construction time, are weather-proof, and are fire-resistant, unlike other traditionally built facilities.
 You can use the facility for decades without even replacing its components.

-This blog entails the main things you need to know about the cost to build a storage facility along with its operating costs.
+This blog entails the main things you need to know about storage building costs, the operating costs associated with running a storage company, and much more.

 The storage industry is growing remarkably due partially to the current real estate market.
 Steel storage facilities give you a way to meet your customer’s needs and demands without costing an arm and a leg.

-Plan and line up things accordingly because negligence can turn cost-effective projects into cost-intensive.
+Plan and line up all of these aspects carefully because negligence can turn cost-effective projects into cost-intensive ones.

 One of the most important and substantial costs of all is the cost of the land you plan to build on.
-You can buy a piece of land for $1.25 per square foot in some parts of the U.S., but as a major rule of thumb, the land should yield a ROI of about 25% to 30% of the developmental costs.
+You can buy a piece of land for $1.40 per square foot in some parts of the U.S., but as a major rule of thumb, the land should yield an ROI of about 25% to 30% of the developmental costs.

-The cost of land varies based on the location; for instance, a residential area will cost you more but will also boost up the ROI.
-Moreover, the facility’s features and size also contribute to the price variation.
+The cost of land varies based on the location; for instance, a suburban area will cost you more than in rural areas, but will also boost the ROI.
+Moreover, the facility’s features and storage space sizes also contribute to the price variation.
 For instance:

 Ensure your business plan considers these aspects.
 A storage facility’s features, like video monitoring and climate control, can greatly increase the value of your facility and your ROI.